HTTP Client 4.0

 The Tour of Heroes HTTP client demo

-The first demo is a mini-version of the tutorial’s “Tour of Heroes” (ToH) application.
+The first demo is a mini-version of the tutorial’s “Tour of Heroes” (ToH) app.

 This version gets some heroes from the server, displays them in a list, lets the user add new heroes, and saves them to the server.

 BrowserClient client to communicate via XMLHttpRequest (XHR).